aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icsskeyframesrule/deleterule/_index.md

 ---
 title: ICSSKeyframesRule.DeleteRule
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSKeyframesRule method.
+description: ICSSKeyframesRule DeleteRule method.
 The deleteRule method deletes the CSSKeyframeRule with the passed key.
 If a rule with this key does not exist the method does nothing
 type: docs
 weight: 40
 url: /net/aspose.svg.dom.css/icsskeyframesrule/deleterule/